 About Danica

-Dr Danica I. J. Knežević is an artist, researcher, sessional lecturer, and carer who creates Performances, videos, photography and installations.
+Dr Danica I. J. Knežević is an artist, carer researcher, and lecturer, who creates performances, videos, photography and installations.
 Her work explores the care exchange through interpersonal encounters, the psychology of being a carer, and queerness.

 Knežević uses her body and the transference of communication that often comes into play between audience and performer.
 This mimics the interchangeability of the caregiver and receiver, which is a mutual exchange in her work.
-Through her body, she focuses on the invisible body, the carer.
+We all need care, and we all must give care.
+The carer is an invisible body, a witnessing body.
 These performances are actions that examine the psychology of this identity while meditating on anticipatory grief, familial relationships, and cultural heritage.
-She was born in Australia and is from the Slovenian-Croatian diaspora.
+She was born on Darug Country, Sydney, Australia and is from the Slovenian-Croatian diaspora.
 This cultural context has taught her the meaning of performance, the body, physical labour, grief, place, and home.

 Her experimental short film, Body Says, No, was nominated for best-shot film animation at the St Kilda Short Film Festival.
 In 2023, she was the recipient of The Fauvette Loureiro Memorial Emerging Scholarship, and in the same year, she had a solo show at Firstdraft Gallery, Body Says, No.